 We want pupils to feel that they have had a mental ‘work out’ in lessons, just as they have a physical one on the sports field, and to be very conscious of how their skills and knowledge are improving.
 To that end, lessons are characterised by a high degree of challenge, driven by inspirational teachers using a pedagogical practice based on established and successful methods blended with the most effective of recent teaching innovations.

 Abingdon’s teaching was judged ‘excellent’ (the top grade) in our two most recent ISI inspections.
 However, we have no intention of resting on our laurels and a particularly distinctive feature of Abingdon is the strength of our commitment to the continuing development of our teaching practice.
-Leading this we have a Director of Teaching & Learning whose main focus is on observing all of our teachers and coaching them into becoming even stronger practitioners.
+Leading this we have a Deputy Head (Teaching and Learning) whose main focus is on observing all of our teachers and coaching them into becoming even stronger practitioners.
 Abingdon has therefore established a strong culture within the school to promote self-reflection and teacher improvement.
 As educationalist Dylan Wiliam says, If we create a culture where every teacher believes they need to improve, not because they aren’t good enough but because they could be even better, there is no limit to what we can achieve.

 Stretch and challenge happens at Abingdon firstly through the lessons themselves.
 Teachers will choose appropriately challenging material to teach and our selection of GCSE and Sixth Form exam specifications are always driven by the question ‘What will challenge our pupils best?’ as opposed to ‘Which course does it seem easiest to get top grades in?